 Sturgis Motorcycle Rally

-The Sturgis Motorcycle Rally typically occurs during the second week of August every year.
+The Sturgis Motorcycle Rally takes place during the second week of August every year.
 Tens of thousands of motorcyclists gather in the Black Hills region, and often visit particular sites on certain days.
-The "Ride to Devils Tower" typically occurs on Wednesday of that week.
+The "Ride to Devils Tower" usually occurs on Wednesday of that week.

 Devils Tower National Monument prepares for the visitation of thousands of motorcycles on that day.
 Volunteer groups work with park staff to organize parking.
 The Devils Tower Natural History Association sponsors a shuttle service from the long vehicle parking and picnic areas up to the visitor center.
 Visitors are encouraged to use the shuttle service.